 This information should not be considered investment advice or a recommendation to buy/sell any security.
 In addition, it does not take into account the specific investment objectives, tax, and financial condition of any specific person.
 This information has been prepared from sources believed reliable but the accuracy and completeness of the information cannot be guaranteed.
 This material and/or its contents are current at the time of writing and are subject to change without notice.
 This material may not be copied, photocopied or duplicated in any form or distributed in whole or in part, for any purpose, without the express written consent of Hartford Funds.

-Important Risks: Investing involves risk, including the possible loss of principal.
-There is no guarantee a fund will achieve its stated objective. • Fixed income security risks include credit, liquidity, call, duration, and interest-rate risk.
+Important Risks: Investing involves risk, including the possible loss of principal. • Fixed income security risks include credit, liquidity, call, duration, and interest-rate risk.
 As interest rates rise, bond prices generally fall. • High-yield (“junk”) bonds involve greater risk of price volatility, illiquidity, and default than higher-rated debt securities.• Municipal securities may be adversely impacted by state/local, political, economic, or market conditions.
 Investors may be subject to the federal Alternative Minimum Tax as well as state and local income taxes.
 Capital gains, if any, are taxable. • Bank loans can be difficult to value and highly illiquid; they are also subject to nonpayment, collateral, bankruptcy, default, extension, prepayment and insolvency risks. • Foreign investments may be more volatile and less liquid than U.S. investments and are subject to the risk of currency fluctuations and adverse political and economic developments.
 These risks may be greater for investments in emerging markets. • Diversification does not eliminate the risk of experiencing investment losses.